Volume 19 - Freezer Burn - The Life and Adventures of Sir Edelbert Spore

 Chief Kernel Claypool was beginning to tire of battle for the day.
 Sure, things had started off invigorating enough.
 Who wouldn’t be excited by a capital fight, right?
 But that was a couple of hours ago and he was seeing things a bit differently now.

 He had taken three wounds.
 A Twobat had gotten in a bite, probably due to that Luckamancer’s manipulations.
 An arrow had caught him in the hip on a swooping maneuver.
 That one hurt a lot.
 And just a few rounds earlier, a stabber made contact when its warlord parried Kernel’s strike.

 The above ground battle was going poorly.
 Having a Shockamancer gave the SDE a great deal of firepower that Kernel had not planned for.
 There had been no sign of this caster in the field.
 How were the SDE hiding things like that?
 It made him wonder if they had a Foolamancer.
 Holes had opened in the battle lines early and a good cluster of troops had made it into the tower.
-That was unfortunate but he had his hands full and had continued in the main fight.
+That was unfortunate, but he had his hands full and had continued in the main fight.
 He had to trust that the defenders in the tower would handle it.

-The familiar buzz of a Thinkagram wiggled its way into his ear.
+A short while later the familiar buzz of a Thinkagram wiggled its way into his ear.
 “Hello Kernel, Its Peaches.”